 "The Other Side of Loneliness" a biography of life in 1930s Westport © Ned O'Gorman, 2006.

-The formal 2023 polo dinner dance gala, which is also our Annual Guest Night, was held on Friday, September 8th, as an event in support of our official charity, The Equus Effect of Sharon, Ct.
-Photographs from the evening are on the polo dinner dance tab.
+The 2024 polo dinner dance gala, which was also our Annual Guest Night, was held on Saturday, September 7th, as an event in support of our official charity, The Equus Effect of Sharon, Ct.
+Photographs from prior evenings are on the polo dinner dance tab.

 Gold's holds a number of sporting clays shoots each year, of which two, in the spring and fall, under the guidance of our shooting captain, Jeffery Wacker, have formal lunches or dinners and trophy awards are contested.
 Squadron A has donated a cup to be contested by the top squads of Gold's Dragoons and Squadron A at the spring and fall shoots.
 For prior shoot photographs and trophy winners of past shoots, click on the Sporting Clays tab.

-For members wishing to combine military history and the opportunity to condemn someone to be shot at dawn by firing squad, we continued our annual historical court martial series with the next event being planned for in October in Providence, R.I.
-In the interim we are presenting a historical court martial at the Victorian Military Society dinner on February 2nd, in Newport, R.I.
+For members wishing to combine military history and the opportunity to condemn someone to be shot at dawn by firing squad, we continue our annual historical court martial series with the first 2025 event at the Victorian Military Society dinner on February 2nd, in Newport, R.I.
+Our earlier 2024 court martial was in Warwick, R.I. on October 25th, with Military Order of foreign Wars.
+The next court martial will at R.I in the fall for the Military Order of Foreign Wars, tbc.
 For photographs from prior court martial events, click on the Historical Court Martial tab.

 Having dispensed with quill pens and inkwells many years ago we are happy to announce that Golds Dragoons has entered the digital age for payments for all events.
-Members will be sent links to a Gold's Anedot account for each event, permitting payment by credit card.
+Members will be sent links to a Gold's Anedot account for each event, permitting payment by credit card or PayPal.
 For members of the old guard, checks will still be possible.

-Starting in 2020 we instituted a annual membership dues of $20 to cover our administrative costs.
-For 2023 and subsequent years it has become necessary to increase the fee to $25 to reflect cost increases.
+We have annual dues payable by all members, except life members, of $25 per year.
 Dues are payable by the date of our annual Nominating Dinner in the month of May and are usually paid as part of the booking process for the dinner.
 Members failing to pay their annual dues may not attend any of our formal evening events.
 Email the address below with any questions.

 John Woods Conlin